niks-bit/power-plant-efficiency-analysis/README.md

 - **Balayan Thermal**
 - **Magat Hydro**

-> An Excel dashboard was created to visualize the analysis and support business-level recommendations. __[See `.xlsx` file in repository]_
+> An Excel dashboard was created to visualize the analysis and support business-level recommendations [see `.xlsx` file in repository].
 <img width="1111" height="548" alt="Screenshot 2025-08-05 at 12 29 22 AM" src="https://github.com/user-attachments/assets/414514aa-f526-441b-8d99-151ad3d63b11" />

 ## Datasets Used